Ali Pasha Rizvanbegović: Proclamation

-"From today on, nobody need any longer go to the emperor in Istanbul.
-Here in Mostar is your Istanbul, and here in Mostar is your emperor."
+"From today on, nobody needs to go to the emperor in Constantinople any longer.
+Here in Mostar is your Constantinople, and here in Mostar is your emperor."

 Administration of Herzegovina 1833–1851

 As the new vizier of Herzegovina from 1832 to 1851, Ali-paša Rizvanbegović made special efforts to promote agriculture and attempted to recuperate the strong economy of the once famed Bosnia Eyalet.
 During the administration of Ali Pasha Rizvanbegović olives, almonds, coffee, rice, citrus fruits and new vegetables became staple food sources.

 He was in good terms with the Herzegovinian Franciscans.
 Friar Petar Bakula was his personal physician and Friar Andrija Šaravanja his economic adviser.
 He also supported the establishment of the Apostolic Vicariate of Herzegovina, an initiative of the Herzegovinian Franciscans.
 He helped Bishop Rafael Barišić to build an episcopal residence in Mostar, buying a private land from a Muslim and granting it to the Vicariate, despite the fierce opposition from the local Muslims.
 He also provided protection during the construction of the residence.
 During his rule, the Catholics of Mostar returned to the city and became involved in the public, cultural and political life of the city.